 Where Can You Travel With American Miles

 With 6,700 daily flights to 350 destinations across the U.S. and internationally in 50 countries, you can literally fly almost anywhere around the globe when redeeming American Airlines miles for flights.
-Personally, AAdvantage miles are my preferred choice to accumulate for international travel for my family and me.
+Personally, AAdvantage miles are my preferred choice to accumulate for

 American Airlines Oneworld Partners